romnn/microgpusim/WIP.md

     - per allocation stats

-  - fix that cache index unwrapping design
   - add config parsing for box
   - generate data for the different parallel implementations speedups
     - how well does it scale for 20 instead of 80 cores
   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: fix that cache index unwrapping design
   - DONE: playground stats (should match accelsim)
   - DONE: builder for mem access as well
   - DONE: consolidate deterministic parallelism, make rayon optional finally